-A Pre-Pack enables a sale of the company’s business and its assets as a going concern, without affecting the goodwill of a business or its continuity by the appointment of an Administrator.
+A pre-pack enables a sale of the company’s business and its assets as a going concern, without affecting the goodwill of a business or its continuity by the appointment of an Administrator.

-It also maximises the recovery of goodwill, debtors and work in progress, which often become more difficult to realise on an Administrator’s appointment.
+It also maximises the recovery of goodwill, debtors and work in progress, which often become more difficult to realise on an administrator’s appointment.

-Typically, when a company is in Administration, revenue streams reduce, and losses can be incurred, reducing funds ultimately available for creditors.
+Typically, when a company is in administration, revenue streams reduce, and losses can be incurred, reducing funds ultimately available for creditors.

-The Pre-Pack process
+The pre-pack process

-Key steps involved in the process comprise:
+The key steps involved in the process are:

-- A company is loss making, has cash flow issues and is under duress/pressure from its creditors, legal or otherwise.
+- A company is loss-making, has cash-flow issues and is under duress/pressure from its creditors, legal or otherwise.

 - The company’s assets are valued, and a disposal strategy is identified.

 - A sale-of-business memorandum and a sales pack of pertinent information are prepared, to generate expressions of interest and offers to acquire the business and its assets.

 - A short period of marketing is undertaken on a no-names basis with a deadline set for receipt of best and final offers.

 - A preferred bidder is chosen, and a legal contract is issued to negotiate the terms of a going-concern sale by a subsequently appointed administrator.